elsampsa/valkka-core/README.md

 We're currently at alpha

-### Latest version is 0.17.0
+### Latest version is 0.17.4

+- WSDiscovery now included into libValkka

+### Older versions

+0.17.0
 - Timestamps now taken from decoder!
 This means that "main" and "high" H264 profiles with B-frames work.
 This should also eliminate some "stuttering" effects seen sometimes in live video.
 - "Exotic" bitmaps (YUV422 and other) are now transformed to YUV420, so, for example profiles such as "high422" work (however, this is inefficient, so users should prefer YUV420P streams)

-### Older versions

 0.16.0
 - Yet another memleak at the shmem server side fixed